“The mass of men lead lives of quiet desperation.” Thoreau. And the epigraph to my first book of poetry.

 I will forever associate Thoreau’s quote with Sherwood Anderson’s collection of short stories, Winesburg, Ohio.
 Anderson called his characters “grotesques,” but I thought that a little strong.
 To me they were just “people,” because, frankly, by Anderson’s ledger, we’d all be grotesques.

 Quiet desperation is what pushes me to write, to make sense of things, and I love best poems that speak to Thoreau’s great truth.
-As I am reading George Bilgere’s new book, Blood Pages, I came across one:
+In George Bilgere’s book, Blood Pages, I came across one:

 by George Bilgere